AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/building-mobile-extensions/mobile-extension-samples.md

 ## Weather extension

-The Weather extension example for both iOS and Android shows a complete client-side and Experience Platform Launch UI extension that uses an API to fetch weather information using the [OpenWeatherMap online service](https://openweathermap.org/).
+The Weather extension example for both iOS and Android shows a complete tag extension that uses an API to fetch weather information using the [OpenWeatherMap online service](https://openweathermap.org/).
 The weather conditions are published on to the Mobile Core event hub and are saved as a shared state.
-The Experience Platform Launch UI extension shows how an extension can be used to not only pass configuration values to the client-side extension, but to integrate with the Experience Platform Launch workflow rules engine.
+The tag extension can be used not only to pass configuration values to the client, but also to integrate with the tag rules engine.

 ![](./assets/mobile-extension-samples/weather-extension.png)